JOIN THE 2025 KITCHEN GARDEN KICKOFF - REGISTER FOR FREE HERE

 one: mizuna is easy to grow

 This cool season plant is vigorous, cold-resistant, and easy to grow in most soils.
 Plus, it can add lots of beauty to your raised beds.
-I like to grow mizuna plants near the edges of my beds to fully appreciate them.
+I like to grow mizuna plants near the edges of my beds alongside herbs and flowers so I can really appreciate the color and texture.

 two: mizuna has many uses